-- the district's local authorities (Carlow, Wexford, Kilkenny, Waterford County, South Tipperary, Laois, North Tipperary, Kildare, Offaly, Wicklow, Waterford City, Limerick and Cork), which acted jointly to make the plan; Carlow County Council, as the coordinating local authority in the district, will aim to coordinate the work of the local authorities and public participation in the district; - the Environmental Protection Agency, which is responsible for reporting to the European Union, coordinating activities at national level and certain other tasks such as assigning status, monitoring programmes and review of the plan; - the Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Program plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities; - other public authorities identified under the 2003 Water Policy Regulations, which are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan; - the Water Framework Directive National Advisory Committee which will oversee implementation of the plan at national level.
+- the district's local authorities Clare, Galway City, Galway County, Leitrim, Mayo, Roscommon and Sligo) which acted jointly to make the plan.
+Galway County Council, as the coordinating local authority will aim to coordinate the work of the authorities and public participation in the district; - the Environmental Protection Agency, which is responsible for reporting to the European Union, coordinating activities at national level and certain other tasks such as assigning status, monitoring programmes and review of the plan; - the Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Programme plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities; - other public authorities identified under the 2003 Water Policy Regulations, which are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan; - individual Government Departments which have responsibility for implementing policy and programmes in their respective policy areas; - the Water Framework Directive National Advisory Committee which will oversee implementation of the plan at national level.
 It is chaired by the Department of the Environment, Heritage and Local Government and involves representatives from the Department of Agriculture, Fisheries and Food, the Environmental Protection Agency, the City and County Managers Association (representing local authorities) and other Government Departments as appropriate.

-The Environmental Protection Agency has, in an interim status assessment based on the results of the monitoring up to 2008, classified the surface waters in the South Eastern RBD according to their ecological status and chemical status; groundwater is classified based on a system combining chemical and quantitative status:
+The Environmental Protection Agency has classified the surface waters in the Western District according to their ecological status and chemical status; groundwater is classified on a system that combines chemical and quantitative status.
+It found that:

-- 47% of rivers, 54% of lakes, 24% of estuaries and 11% of coastal waters have high or good ecological status (percentage calculated by number); - 53% of rivers, 38% of lakes, 76% of estuaries and 33% of coastal waters are less than good (moderate, poor or bad); - 0.3 % of rivers, 8% of lakes and 56% of coastal waters are yet to have status assigned; - The majority of the surface waters tested so far have good chemical status (one estuary fails chemical status); - 97% of groundwaters have good status.
+- 66% of rivers, 82% of lakes, 28% of estuaries and 63% of coastal waters are satisfactory, with high or good ecological status; - 34% of rivers, 17% of lakes, 10% of estuaries are less than good (moderate, poor or bad);

+- most of the surface waters tested so far have good chemical status; - 68% of groundwaters have good combined status.

-The final status assessment based on the data collected during the first monitoring cycle (2007-2009) will be presented by the Environmental Protection Agency in 2011.
+The final status assessment based on the data collected during the first monitoring cycle (2007-2009) will be presented by the EPA in 2011.

-The Water Framework Directive sets out four core objectives to be achieved by 2015:
+The Water Framework Directive sets out four core objectives to be achieved generally by 2015: